 Religious Education is taught in line with the new Kirklees Agreed Syllabus.
 This has been created and approved by the leaders of all the major faiths represented in Kirklees.

 Thurstonland School has an extensive Personal, Social, Health and Citizenship programme, as part of which the governors of the school have approved a Sex Education policy which aims to help pupils cope with the physical and emotional understanding of human development in such a manner as to encourage pupils to have regard to moral considerations and the value of family life.
+This is delivered using the Jigsaw programme of study.

 In our regular assemblies we aim to make pupils aware of moral and spiritual issues in a way appropriate to their level of understanding.
 The activities, songs and readings in these assemblies reflect a variety of cultures but we never lose sight of the fact that we are closely connected to the local church and these assemblies are of a broadly Christian nature.